CAL Actor Language: Schedules

 Each state transition consists of three parts: the original state, a list of action tags, and the following state.
-One thing worth noting is that the number of actions has increased—instead of the original three, the new version with the schedule now has four actions.
+Then, the number of actions has increased: instead of the original three, the new version with the schedule now has four actions.
 The reason is that an action can no longer directly assign the successor state, as it did in the original, where depending on the value of the token read state would be assigned either the value 1 or 2.
-In the version with a schedule, that state modification is implicit in the structure of the state machine, and it happens depending on which action fires.
+In the version with a schedule, that state modification is implicit in the structure of the state machine, and it occurs depending on which action fires.
 Accordingly, the condition that checks the value of the token has moved from within the body of the action to the guards of the two actions tagged readT and readF.

 Priorities

 As long as it has only input on one of its input ports, everything is unambiguous.
-But, just like NDMerge, as soon as input is available on both input ports, it could fire either of its two actions, and there is nothing in that actor specification which would predispose it to choose one over the other.
+But, as with NDMerge, as soon as input is available on both input ports, it could fire either of its two actions, and there is nothing in that actor specification which would predispose it to choose one over the other.

 None of the language constructs so far would allow us to do this.
-Unlike in this case of schedules, which could be regarded syntactic sugar because they could be reduced to existing elements of the language (state variables, guards, and assignments), this situation does in fact require a true extension—action priorities.
-The basic idea is to add a number of inequalities that relate actions with respect to their firing precedence.
+Unlike in this case of schedules, which could be regarded syntactic sugar because they could be reduced to extant elements of the language (state variables, guards, and assignments), this situation requires a true extension: action priorities.
+The basic idea is to add some inequalities that relate actions to their firing precedence.

-Just as in the case of schedules, we use action tags to identify actions that we want to refer to later on—this time within the priority inequality.
+As in the case of schedules, action tags are used to identify actions to be referred to later on, but this time within the priority inequality.
 The priority block contains only one such inequality, relating the action tagged config to the one tagged process, giving the former priority over the latter.
-Of course, even this version is still very much timing-dependent.
-In this case, that need not be a problem, and in fact is probably a requirement for this actor to perform its function.
-But in general, it is important to understand that priorities, especially when used as in the previous example, need to be well- understood to yield the correct results.
-Especially when information about the timing of the communication within the network is vague, it is probably best to think of them as strong implementation directives.
+Even this version is still very timing-dependent.
+In this case, that need not be a problem, and is probably a requirement for this actor to perform its function.
+But in general, priorities, especially when used as in the prior example, must be well- understood to yield the correct results.
+Especially when information about timing of communication within a network is vague, it is probably best to view them as strong implementation directives.

 Statements and expressions

-The previous chapter focused primarily on those constructs in CAL that are related to actor-specific concepts—token input and output, actions, controlling the action selection and so forth.
-This section discusses the more ”pedestrian” parts of CAL, the statements and expressions used to manipulate data objects and express (sequential) algorithms.
-This part of the language is similar to what can be found in many procedural programming languages (such as C, Pascal, Java, Ada), so we will focus on areas that might be slightly different in CAL.
+The prior section focused mainly on those constructs in CAL that are related to actor-specific concepts: token input and output, actions, controlling the action selection, and so forth.
+This section discusses the more pedestrian parts of CAL, the statements and expressions used to manipulate data objects and express (sequential) algorithms.
+This part of the language is similar to what can be found in many procedural programming languages (such as C, Pascal, Java, Ada), so the focus is on areas that might be slightly different in CAL.